 What Is an Unsecured Credit Card?

-Most credit cards on the market are UCCs.
+Most credit card for bad credit no deposit on the market are UCCs.
 They provide their customers with a line of credit that they can use for their needs and then repay or make payments every month.
 The eligibility and loan limit for a UCC is based on the issuer’s determination of whether a person will be able to make qualifying payments on any balances they have in their bank account.

 How Does an Unsecured Credit Card Work?